dward2/BME547/Lectures/intro_to_git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
-`git status` tells us that we are on the master branch, we have not yet
+`git status` tells us that we are on the main branch, we have not yet
 committed anything to the repository, but that there are untracked files, with
 `file1.txt` being that file.